-Success for all is the intended outcome through the achievement of the main school priorities below, underpinned by the wider school aims of commitment, opportunity, respect, and excellence.
+Success for all continues to be the intended outcome, through the achievement of the main school priorities below.
+These are underpinned by the wider school aims of commitment, opportunity, respect, and excellence.
 The school recognise that success comes in a variety of forms, and strives to provide a learning environment where everyone realises success.

 - Highly effective teaching and learning

 - Highly effective personalised curriculum, broad and balanced, which is deep and rich in both skills and knowledge

 - Highly effective culture and climate

 - Highly effective student wellbeing

-- Highly effective resourcing and sustainable development
+- · Highly effective resourcing and sustainable development